helium/HIP/0001-LongFiAndLoRaWAN.md

 the request to the appropriate Router (ie: a NetworkServer) by deriving the OUI from the AppEUI and then looking up the OUI route from the blockchain records.

-DevEUI is currently ignored by LongFi.
+DevEUI is currently plays no role in LongFi, but remains improtant for LoRaWAN functions.

 Assuming the OUI is registered in the blockchain appropriately, hotspots will route the JoinRequest packet to the appropriate Router.
 The Router will use